goktu/ADama/index.md

 ADama is a nod to one of my favorite shows, [Battlestar Galactica](https://www.youtube.com/watch?v=evodPpqb9H4).

 A cellular automaton (CA) is a search function around a cell.
-The conventional update rule is based on the cell values in a cell's neighborhood.
+The conventional update rule is based on the cell states in a cell's neighborhood.

 <img src="img/2_CAupdate.png" alt="hi" class="inline"/>